 In the heart of Bohol Island, you go and check the Chocolate Hills.

 The Chocolate Hills are a area of around 50 square km and like I said, during the dry season the vegetation turns brown giving the chocolate effect.
 Please eat something before going there otherwise you’ll be craving for sweets the whole day.
 And by the “whole day” I really mean it, ok?
 In you want a cool view, go through the Chocolate Hills Adventure Park.

-Here are some cool and cheap options of hotels that for sure will have some people willing to go there with you in Panglao, Loboc, Tagbilaran and Anda.
-Those are the major spots but you can search for something in this inspiration box right here to see what fits best for you.
+Here are some cool and cheap options for hotels that for sure will have some people willing to go there with you in Panglao, Loboc, Tagbilaran, and Anda.
+Those are the major spots, but you can search for something in this inspiration box right here to see what fits best for you.
 I guarantee a great price if you follow this link.

 Another cool thing to do by scooter – or by shared van, is to check out the tarsier.
 Tarsiers are cute and tiny animals that spend all day sleeping on trees in this such unique nature that Bohol has.
 It is not easy to spot them in the wild so you gotta go to the Loboc Tarsier Conservation Center.
 It is one of the only places where you can see the tarsier in the nature, without a cage.

 And when you see the cute overload, your first impulse will to scream, hug, squeeze and play with them.
 But please don’t do it, ok?
 Never do that.
 Or use flash photography.
 The tarsier is so delicate that even the stress of a flash can kill it of heart attack or make it commit suicide by hitting its head against objects.
 Don’t know how true this info is but it was everywhere in Bohol.